$88 Standard Water Heater Flush! Regularly $176. Claim Now

 The technician will run the air conditioner for up to 20 minutes.
 During initial startup, the refrigerant will start flowing and the system will start to condition the air.
 It will feel warm at first.
 But you’ll soon start to feel the difference.
 All the while, the unit’s sequence of operation, thermostat function, and a range of parameters will be tested.

-Schedule AC Installation with NexGen
+Schedule AC Installation with NEXGEN

 Our experienced technicians can inform you about different types of air conditioners and what may be best suited for your home.
 They are trained to install any type of AC unit or brand as well as all necessary components.
 Comprehensive maintenance plans and warranties are also available.
 To learn more schedule an air conditioning installation in Southern California today!